 There’s even information about how to operate your serger.
 So, if you’re having trouble performing a particular stitch or for some reason your high quality threads keep breaking, check out the instructional video.

-At a price of around $300, you’re not going to be able to find a self-threading serger.
+At any price under $300, you’re not going to be able to find a self-threading serger.
 That’s okay though because the SINGER ProFinish serger contains a color coded guide so that you can keep track of where each thread needs to go.
-And if that’s not enough, the SINGER serger comes pre-threaded.
+And if that’s not enough, the SINGER serger comes pre-threaded when delivered.